ltiao/ltiao.github.io.nikola/posts/creating-custom-unix-fortunes.rst

 ..  thumbnail:: ../../images/fortune_cowsay_lolcat.png
     :align: center

-Anyways, back to the point!
+Alright let's not get carried away here...
 I created a repo on Github (`ltiao/fortunes`_) to centralize, manage, curate and source control my collection of epigrams.
 This repo can contain several datafiles, so I have the option of logically grouping epigrams into various datafiles, and get a random epigram from across all of the datafiles:

 ..  code:: console